etri/AI4ASD/pbr4RRB/README.md

-# RRBNet: Offcial Pytorch Implementation

-This repository provides the official PyTorch implementation of the following paper aimed at detecting restrictive and repetitive behaviors (RRBs) :
+# A Unified Approach to Stereotyped Behavior Detection for Screening Autism Spectrum Disorder - Official-Pytorch-Implementation

 <img src="fig_architecture.png" width="1000">

+This repository provides the official PyTorch implementation of the following **[paper](https://www.sciencedirect.com/science/article/pii/S0167865524002897)**

-> Video-based Stereotyped Behavior Detection for Early Diagnosis of Autism Spectrum Disorder
+> A Unified Approach to Stereotyped Behavior Detection for Screening Autism Spectrum Disorder
 >
+> Cheol-Hwan Yoo, Jang-Hee Yoo, Moon-Ki Back, Woo-Jin Wang, Yong-Goo Shin*
+>
+> Pattern Recognition Letters 2024
+>
-> Abstract: -
+>
+> Abstract: We propose a unified pipeline for the task of stereotyped behaviors detection for early diagnosis of Autism Spectrum Disorder (ASD).
+Current methods for analyzing autism-related behaviors of ASD children primarily focus on action classification tasks utilizing pre-trimmed video segments, limiting their real-world applicability.
+To overcome these challenges, we develop a two-stage network for detecting stereotyped behaviors: one for temporally localizing repetitive actions and another for classifying behavioral types.
+Specifically, building on the observation that stereotyped behaviors commonly manifest in various repetitive forms, our method proposes an approach to localize video segments where arbitrary repetitive behaviors are observed.
+Subsequently, we classify the detailed types of behaviors within these localized segments, identifying actions such as arm flapping, head banging, and spinning.
+Extensive experimental results on SSBD and ESBD datasets demonstrate that our proposed pipeline surpasses existing baseline methods, achieving a classification accuracy of 88.3% and 88.6%, respectively.

 ---

 ## Updates
-08/04/2023: Project page built
+22/04/2024: Project page built

-All code related to this work will be made available.
+All code and datasets related to this work will be made available.

 ## Get Started
 - Clone this repo and install dependencies: